What Does 2 Thessalonians 2:6 Mean?

 Verse of the Day

-What reassurance Christians in Thessalonica received in Paul's first epistle, about Christ's soon return.
+What reassurance Christians in Thessalonica received in Paul's first epistle about Christ's soon return.
 They were expecting to hear the trump of God and the voice of the archangel.
-They were awaiting Christ's coming in the clouds - He would come like a thief in the night!
+They were awaiting Christ's coming in the clouds.

-The Thessalonians had mixed up teachings about the return of the Lord for His saints, at the Rapture - when Jesus will meet us in the clouds... and the Second Coming of Christ - when He returns to earth, with His saints.
-At His Second Coming, Christ will stand on the Mount of Olives and set up His millennial reign in Jerusalem.
-The Thessalonians had confused the Rapture of the Church, that takes place BEFORE the Day of the Lord, with the second advent of Christ, at the END of the tribulation period.
+The Thessalonians had also mixed up teachings about the return of the Lord for His saints at the Rapture, when Jesus will meet us in the clouds, and the Second Coming of Christ, when He returns to earth with His saints, and He stands on the Mount of Olives and sets up His millennial reign in Jerusalem.
+The Thessalonians had confused the Rapture of the Church, that takes place BEFORE the Day of the Lord, with the second advent of Christ at the END of the Tribulation period.

-Throughout Scripture we see God using the prayers of saints, like Noah and Lot, Elijah and Daniel, to curtail evil.
-During this Church age, it is the prayers of godly Christians... who have the indwelling Holy Spirit and pray into the will of Father in spirit and in truth, that continue to restrain the floodgates of evil from being fully flung open.
+Throughout Scripture, we see God using the prayers of saints like Noah, Lot, Elijah, and Daniel, to curtail evil.
+During this Church age, it is the prayers of Christians who have the indwelling Holy Spirit and pray into the will of Father in spirit and in truth, that continue to restrain the floodgates of evil from being fully flung open.
 But as in the past, God will allow unrestrained evil to bring about His will on earth.
-How amazing!

 His plans and purposes are beyond our understanding.
 Praise His holy name.